Duvvari-Swapna/tv-show-app/README.md

 ## Installation

 Run `npm install` to get all the dependecies in the project directory and run `ng serve`.

+## Dependecies

+. @angular/flex-layout@7.0.0-beta.24 for layout of the application . <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet"> for material icons

 ## Linting